nicopap/elm-eureka/README.md

 ## Planned (maybe?)

 * An efficient parser capable of building an elm AST lazily.
-(Currently, it just parses everything upfront)
+(Currently, it parses everything if anything else than the imports, exports and module docs are needed)

 * Proper line location tracking, so you can retreive the location of the definition of some functions.

 * A clean API to just retreive interesting stuff from the code (types, doc strings, exported symbols etc)

 * Other crates would implement the actual user-facing part of dev tools.
 One can imagine a completion manager with caching, or a dependency graph generator etc.

 * Proper error handling :)